eriklarsondev/wp-headless-theme/README.md

 # WP Headless Theme

-A custom WordPress theme developed as a headless CMS and optimized for using ACF and the WordPress REST API
+Custom WordPress theme built as a headless CMS, optimized for ACF and seamless REST API integration